robbyriverside/agencia/docs/parley_guide.md

 # Programming with Agencia

-Here is how program using Agencia.
+Here is how to program using Agencia.
 Agencia is a platform where you create AI "Agents" to interpret user requests and help them with tasks.

-Instead of writing complex code, you write "Agents" in a simple checklist format (YAML) and give them instructions using **Parley**, a language designed to be as close to English as possible.
+Instead of writing complex code, you write "Agents" in a simple indented format (YAML) and give them instructions using **Parley**, a language designed to be as close to English as possible.

+TO DO: Read about YAML.
+LMGTFY

 ## 1. What is an Agent?